Viniciussteigleder/CoupleFin/README.md

-# Couple Budget Coach
+# CasalFin

-MVP v0.1 for a couple-focused budgeting coach.
+MVP v0.1 do CasalFin — finanças claras, riqueza a dois.
 Built with Next.js App Router, Tailwind, shadcn/ui, Supabase, and Playwright.

 ## Setup